Salerio: Defeating the Clock in Post-Trade Processing – Your Imperative Solution in the Age of T+1 Settlement

 Settlement failure and non-compliance with the settlement discipline regime can harm an asset management firm’s reputation.
 These incidents may be perceived as a lack of operational robustness or failure to meet regulatory requirements.
 Negative publicity could result in a loss of client trust, potential outflows of assets under management, and damage to long-term business relationships.

-Increased operational complexity and costs The settlement discipline regime introduces new requirements and procedures, such as mandatory cash penalties and transaction reporting obligations.
+The settlement discipline regime introduces new requirements and procedures, such as mandatory cash penalties and transaction reporting obligations.
 Asset management firms need to adapt their existing processes and systems to ensure compliance, which often involves significant operational changes.
 The additional complexities can strain internal resources and require substantial investments in technology and infrastructure.

 Asset management firms may also face increased operational costs due to potential penalties for settlement fails.
 The additional expenses associated with compliance can impact profitability and potentially lead to higher fees for investors.